Board Members, Committee Chairs, & Group Leadership

 In 2016, Dr. Beecroft became medical director of the medical short stay and observation units at Providence Everett.
 The observation unit was a new department at Providence created in conjunction with North Sound Emergency Medicine to better serve this specific patient population with efficient and effective care.

 Dr. Beecroft was born and raised outside of Columbus, Ohio.
 He attended Case Western Reserve University in Cleveland, Ohio where he obtained his Bachelor’s of Science Degree in Civil Engineering.
 He continued his education with Case Western Reserve University - School of Medicine, where he received his Medical Degree.
 Dr. Beecroft completed his residency training at Cook County Hospital in Chicago, Illinois.

-Dr. Beecroft is currently active in numerous committees within NSEM and PRMCE that focus on financial performance and quality process improvement.
-These include the Finance, Charity, Quality Assurance, ED Flow, Sepsis, Chest Pain, Social Admits, and Telemetry Use committees.
+Dr. Beecroft has been active in numerous committees within NSEM and PRMCE that focus on financial performance and quality process improvement.
+These include the Finance, Charity, Quality Assurance, ED Flow, Sepsis, Chest Pain, Social Admits, ED-hospitalist liaison, and Telemetry Use committees.
 In addition, he is a member of a local multi-EM group Risk Management Committee.
-Dr. Beecroft’s clinical interests involve coordinating Journal Club, a discussion group comprised of several specialty services, which reviews recent medical literature articles that may have direct implications for our practice.
-These Journal Clubs often result in establishing new policies or changing an existing policy based on multidisciplinary consensus.
+Dr. Beecroft’s clinical interests include quality metrics, operational efficiency, and cost-effective care.

 Along with his work at PRMCE, Dr. Beecroft also maintains privileges as a clinical faculty member with the University of Washington’s Harborview Medical Center; a world-renowned Level One adult and pediatric trauma/burn center located in Seattle.
 Additionally, he serves as medical director for Snohomish Co District 4 fire department.